 In addition to RF-1355, the employer must enclose the employee’s verified passport and the employment contract or a written confirmation of the work assignments in Norway.

-Please note that the employee is not exempted from meeting in person at the tax office for identification.
+Please note that the employee is not exempt from meeting in person at the tax office for identification.

 Download our practical guide for foreign enterprises: